David-johanson/telecom-revenue-optimization/README.md

 - Designed for **daily batch execution**
 - Uses incremental updates (MERGE instead of full rebuild)
 - Pre-aggregated tables reduce compute cost
-- Can be extended to real-time scoring pipelines

 ---